RobRendell/gTove/README.md

 ## Permissions

-To accesses your Google Drive and store its files, gTove requires "drive.file" access, which is defined as "Per-file access to files created or opened by the app.
+To access your Google Drive and store its files, gTove requires "drive.file" access, which is defined as "Per-file access to files created or opened by the app.
 File authorization is granted on a per-user basis and is revoked when the user deauthorizes the app."